How To Regrow Green Onions In Water And Move Them Into Hydroponics

 • Add enough water to cover the roots.
 Leave the top half of the white stem exposed to the air.

-• Place the glass on a bright windowsill or under a desk lamp.
+• Then place the glass on a bright windowsill or under a desk lamp.

-• Empty and replace the water every single day.
+• Finally, empty and replace the water every single day.

 Woman placing small glass jars with green onion roots submerged in water on a sunny apartment kitchen windowsill with new green shoots beginning to emerge

-Changing the water provides fresh dissolved oxygen to the roots every day.
-Stagnant water depletes oxygen and suffocates the plant within a few days.
+Changing the water gives the roots fresh dissolved oxygen every day.
+However, stagnant water depletes oxygen and suffocates the plant within a few days.

 🩺 What To Do If Your Scraps Get Slimy

-Slimy water will frustrate beginners who expect clean growth.
-A slippery coating on the roots indicates bacterial buildup.
-This happens when the water level sits too high or when temperatures climb above 75 degrees Fahrenheit.
-You must address it before the plant dies.
+Slimy water frustrates beginners who expect clean growth.
+A slippery coating on the roots indicates bacterial buildup, and it spreads.
+This happens when the water level sits too high or when temperatures climb above 75°F (24°C).
+So address it before the plant dies.

-1. Remove the stems from the glass and discard the foul water.
+1. First, remove the stems from the glass and discard the foul water.

 2. Rinse the roots under a gentle stream of lukewarm water.

-3. Use your fingers to rub away the slimy film.
+3. Then use your fingers to rub away the slimy film.

 4. Peel off the outermost layer of the white stem if it looks mushy.

-5. Sterilize your glass with soap, then refill with fresh water.
+5. Finally, sterilize your glass with soap, then refill with fresh water.

 🌿 Phase 2: Move Them Into Hydroponics

 After a week in plain water, your scallions will have long, white water roots and new green shoots.
-At this point, the plant has exhausted its stored energy.
-Keeping it in a plain water glass will result in pale, thin stems.
-You must move them to a real system.
+By then the plant has exhausted its stored energy.
+Keeping it in a plain water glass produces pale, thin stems instead.
+Therefore, you must move them to a real system.

 Transitioning plants from water to a nutrient solution requires a gentle touch.
-The roots are fragile.
+The roots are fragile, so work slowly.
 You need a setup that holds the stems upright while letting the roots dangle into a nutrient-rich reservoir.
 To streamline this process, use the free shopping list builder to grab your net pots and growing media before you start.

 📦 Choosing A Simple Apartment System

 You have two main options for growing green onions hydroponically in a small space: the Kratky method or a Deep Water Culture (DWC) setup.
-The Kratky method uses no moving parts.
+The Kratky method uses no moving parts at all.
 You fill a jar with nutrients and leave an air gap for the roots to breathe.
-DWC uses an air pump to bubble oxygen into the water.
+DWC, in contrast, uses an air pump to bubble oxygen into the water.
 For a full side-by-side comparison, read the guide on DWC vs Kratky for apartment beginners.

 If you use a small air pump for a DWC setup, place a folded towel under it.
 This reduces vibrations so your apartment stays peaceful.
-A quiet setup prevents noise complaints and keeps your living space comfortable.
+As a result, a quiet setup prevents noise complaints and keeps your living space comfortable.
+My roundup of the quietest air pumps for apartment DWC covers the models that stay under 40 dB.

 🧽 Securing The Stems In Net Pots

-A net pot provides structure.
-You place the scallion inside and surround it with a growing medium to keep it steady.
+A net pot provides the structure.
+You place the scallion inside, then surround it with a growing medium to keep it steady.
 Clay pebbles (LECA) work well because they are reusable and drain cleanly between uses.

-• Rinse clay pebbles thoroughly under running water before use.
+• First, rinse clay pebbles thoroughly under running water before use.

 • Place the scallion base inside the net pot.

-• Pack clay pebbles around the stem loosely.
+• Then pack clay pebbles around the stem loosely.
 Support without crushing.

-• Lower the net pot into the lid hole of your jar so the roots dangle into the liquid below.
+• Finally, lower the net pot into the lid hole of your jar so the roots dangle into the liquid below.

 For help choosing the right net cup size for your mason jar lid, the mason jar net cup guide compares sizes and materials so you pick one that fits your jar opening without gaps.